-I wrote the following tools, and use them regularly.
-Look through the list, and see what might help you.
+I wrote the following tools, and continue to use the Swift ones regularly.
+See which ones might help you.